 Debates about the importance of Human Resources Management occur daily in workplaces.
-Some employees regard HR as the policing, traumatizing, systematizing arm of executive management.
+Some employees regard Human Resource (HR) as the policing, traumatizing, systematizing arm of executive management.
 These employees see HR staff as gatekeepers, people who hold little interest in employee concerns.

 Such employees also see HR staff as supporting managers, not regular employees, sometimes attributing nefarious goals and motives to HR staff or even talking about why they hate HR.
 Part of the problem is that HR has to balance the interests of five different stakeholders, so employees can feel their interests are ignored.

 Why HR Is Important

 A good HR department is critical to an employee-oriented, productive workplace in which employees are energized and engaged.
 Below are a few key reasons why:

 - HR monitors the culture.
 Some organizations say that HR owns the culture, but as in all other employee relations matters, we recommend that the ownership is spread across all employees.

 - HR owns the overall talent management processes.
 In conjunction with other managers, HR leads the way in management development, performance management, succession planning, career paths, and other aspects of talent management.
 HR can't do it alone and relies heavily on managers and executive staff to help plan and execute the strategies.
 However, HR has to bring new ideas and effective practices into the organization.

 - HR is responsible for the overall recruiting of a superior workforce.
 Once again, HR cannot do it alone but must provide support to hiring managers who are also responsible for recruiting a superior workforce.
 HR must provide leadership, training, scheduling assistance, a systematic hiring process, recruitment planning processes, interview expertise, selection monitoring, and more.